sdaza/jupyterhub-file-explorer/README.md

 - **Connection Failed**: Verify your server URL, token, and that the Jupyter Server is running
 - **Files Not Loading**: Check your remote path and ensure you have proper permissions
 - **Can't Create Files**: Ensure you have write permissions in the target directory
+- **Can't Delete Non-Empty Folders**: The extension now supports recursive deletion of folders with files.
+If deletion fails:
+  - Check the VS Code Developer Console for detailed error logs
+  - Ensure you have proper permissions to delete all files in the folder
+  - Some Jupyter servers may have restrictions on deleting certain system files or hidden files
+  - Try deleting individual files first if the folder contains many items
 - **Auto-reconnect Not Working**: Check that `jupyterFileExplorer.autoReconnect` is enabled in your settings
 - **Directory Not Remembered**: Ensure `jupyterFileExplorer.rememberLastDirectory` is enabled in your settings
 - **Drag & Drop Not Working**: